WE WOULD LOVE

 |Major Taylor was the American cycling sprint champion, and he topped all

 European champions as well.
 Taylor was one of the first black athletes to become a world

 champion in any sport.
-(Taylor is celebrated in Andrew Richie's book
+(Major Taylor is celebrated in number of

 See also: The Major Taylor Association,